dmnielsen/scrape_sbtb/README.md

   - ~~Old format~~
   - New format
 * ~~change number of entries to scrape a command line argument~~
 * update booklinks.py to add new reviews to table
+* change scrape format of "new" styled posts to get title/author info